jwinkler2083233/update-env/README.md

 `UpdateEnvironment.exe <process id> <exact variable name> <new value>`

 That's it.
 This is a console program, and will return with a nonzero value in ERRORLEVEL if it didn't succeed for any reason.
 It's written to run on 64-bit x86 chipsets.
 I wrote this for the VS 2022 compiler, running Windows 10.
+That's how the first release was built.